What qualifications do I need to become an actuary?

 - each company, especially in the recession, will have raised their entry requirements in order to facilitate the huge number of applicants for each position; if you do not meet the basic requirements it may put you at a disadvantage

-- if you speak to an employer and explain that you have/or are thinking of taking CT1 to gain entry to the profession, this may exempt you from some of their entry requirements.
+- if you speak to an employer and explain that you have/or are thinking of gaining entry to the profession, this may exempt you from some of their entry requirements.
 However, please note that this cannot be guaranteed: each company will have its own specific entry requirements.
 Employers details can be found in the Directory of Employers.